gregversteeg/corex_topic/README.md

 1. Average binary bag of words.
 We split documents into chunks, compute the binary bag of words for each documents and then average.
 This implicitly weights all documents equally.

 2. All binary bag of words.
-Split documents into chunks and consider each chunk as its own binary bag of words documents.
- This changes the number of documents so it may take some work to match the ids back, if desired.
+Split documents into chunks and consider each chunk as its own binary bag of words documents.This changes the number of documents so it may take some work to match the ids back, if desired.
 Implicitly, this will weight longer documents more heavily.
 Generally this seems like the most theoretically justified method.
 Ideally, you could aggregate the latent factors over sub-documents to get 'counts' of latent factors at the higher layers.

 3. Fractional counts.
 This converts counts into a fraction of the background rate, with 1 as the max.
 Short documents tend to stay binary and words in long documents are weighted according to their frequency with respect to background in the corpus.
 This seems to work Ok on tests.
 It requires no preprocessing of count data and it uses the full range of possible inputs.
 However, this approach is not very rigorous or well tested.

 For the python API, for 1 and 2, you can use the functions in ```vis_topic``` to process data or do the same yourself.
 Naive binarization is specified through the python api with count='binarize' and fractional counts with count='fraction'.
 While fractional counts may be work theoretically, their usage in the CorEx topic model has not be adequately tested.

 ### Single Membership of Words in Topics

 Also for speed reasons, the CorEx topic model enforces single membership of words in topics.
-If a user anchors a word to multiple topics, the single membership can be overriden.
-Going forward, we plan to develop a multi-membership extension of the CorEx topic model that retains the computational efficiency.
+If a user anchors a word to multiple topics, the single membership will be overriden.

-## Underlying Theory and Motivation of CorEx
+## References
+If you use this code, please cite the following:

+> Gallagher, R. J., Reing, K., Kale, D., and Ver Steeg, G. "[Anchored Correlation Explanation: Topic Modeling with Minimal Domain Knowledge](https://www.transacl.org/ojs/index.php/tacl/article/view/1244)." *Transactions of the Association for Computational Linguistics (TACL)*, 2017.

+See the following papers if you interested in how CorEx works generally beyond sparse binary data.

-[*Discovering Structure in High-Dimensional Data Through Correlation Explanation*](http://arxiv.org/abs/1406.1222), Ver Steeg and Galstyan, NIPS 2014. <br>
+> [*Discovering Structure in High-Dimensional Data Through Correlation Explanation*](http://arxiv.org/abs/1406.1222), Ver Steeg and Galstyan, NIPS 2014. <br>

-[*Maximally Informative Hierarchical Representions of High-Dimensional Data*](http://arxiv.org/abs/1410.7404), Ver Steeg and Galstyan, AISTATS 2015.
+>[*Maximally Informative Hierarchical Representions of High-Dimensional Data*](http://arxiv.org/abs/1410.7404), Ver Steeg and Galstyan, AISTATS 2015.